Partition functions of determinantal point processes on polarized K\"ahler manifolds: Derivation of the (2n+1)D Chern-Simons action

-Recall that, in physics literature, $\Psi^k$ from the definition of a determinantal point process corresponds to the integer quantum Hall wave function; see \cite{tong2016lectures,klevtsov2016geometry}.
-Denote by $A_\mu$ the connection ($U(1)$-gauge field) on $L$.
-An effective action $S_{eff}[A_\mu]$ for the integer QHE is defined by \be Z[A_\mu]=e^{iS_{eff}[A_\mu]}. \ee The functional derivative of the effective action with respect to the time component of $A_\mu$ is given by \be \frac{\delta S_{eff}}{\delta A_0} = J_0, \ee where $J_0$ is the charge density.
+where $J_0$ is the charge density.
 In \cite[(26), (41)]{karabali2016geometry}, Karabali-Nair used (\ref{karabali}) to derive an effective action for the higher-dimensional QHE in terms of the Chern-Simons forms integrated over a $2n+1$ dimensional manifold.
 In this section, we present an alternative way of deriving their formula and show that as $k\rightarrow\infty$, the leading-order term is the $2n+1$ dimensional Chern-Simons action.
 The following construction is motivated by \cite[Proposition 1.4]{tian1999bott}.